akashgund/Interview/README.md

 * **Data Params**

-  <_If making a post request, what should the body payload look like?
-URL Params rules apply here too._>

   * **Code:** 200 <br />
     **Content:** `{ RETURNS A LIST OF URLS for the application }`

 * **URL**